bbaral09/mytestrepo/README.md

       The template creates two IPSEC tunnels and two BGP sessions over those IPSEC tunnels.

-      The whole configuration can loaded in one go after removing the comment lines that begin with an exclamation sign (" ! " ).
+      The whole configuration can loaded in one go after removing the comment lines that begin with an exclamation sign (" ! " )

       However, it is better to load the configuration in small modules for better understanding of the configurations

-      Everything can be copied/pasted as is, except for the following section
+      Everything can be copied/pasted as is, except for the following section:

-      Please replace the section local-address <interface_name/private_IP_on_outside_interface> with local-address GigabitEthernet2
+      Replace the section local-address <interface_name/private_IP_on_outside_interface> with local-address GigabitEthernet2

 - Configure the required access-list and NAT for egress traffic